The Man in the High Castle (TV series): Filming

 Principal filming for the pilot took place in Seattle, with the city standing in for San Francisco and locations in New York City.
 Filming also took place in Roslyn, Washington, with the town standing in for Canon City and other Neutral Zone locations.
 Sites used in Seattle include the Seattle Center Monorail, the Paramount Theatre, a newspaper office in the Pike Place Market area, as well as various buildings in the city's Capitol Hill, International District, and Georgetown neighborhoods.
 In Roslyn, the production used external shots of the Roslyn Cafe, along with several local businesses and scenery.

 For the series, filming took place in Vancouver, British Columbia.
 Specific filming locations included West Georgia Street in the city's downtown core, and the promenade of the Coast Capital Savings building in April 2015.
 In May and June 2015, filming also took place at the University of British Columbia.
 Exterior shots of Hohenwerfen Castle in Werfen, Austria, were filmed in September 2015 for the tenth episode of the first season.
-The interior scene where Hitler and Rudolph Wegener meet was shot on the ground floor of the Bell Tower.
+The interior scene where Hitler and Rudolph Wegener meet was shot on the ground floor of the Bell Tower at Berlin's Olympic Stadium, part of the Olympic complex built during the Nazi era.